Every number (except zero) can be divided by 1.

 For example:

-To know if a certain number is divisible by six, the simplest way is to check if it is an even number and if it is also divisible by 3
+In order to know whether a certain number is divisible by six, the simplest way is to check if it is an even number as well as being divisible by 3

 For example:

-In the number 36 for example, we see that it is an even number since its last digit is 0,2,4,6 or 8 and indeed we see that it is divisible by 2 and it is also divisible by 3, therefore 36 is definitely divisible by 6
+In the number 36 for example, we see that it is an even number since the last digit is 0,2,4,6 or 8.
+We can also observe that it is divisible by 2 and by 3.
+Therefore 36 is undoubtedly divisible by 6.

-The number seven is a more "tricky" number but there is a method to know if it divides by 7 without a remainder by removing the ones digit from the number, and then subtracting from the remaining number the ones digit that was removed multiplied by 2.
+The number seven is a more "tricky" number.
+However there is a method to know whether a number is divisible by 7 without a remainder by removing the ones digit, and then subtracting from the remaining number the ones digit that was removed multiplied by 2.

 For example:

-Let's try another example with a scarier number: 1099.
+Let's try another example with a more complex number: 1099.

 Similar to what we explained about division by 4, we do the same with eight, except this time we need the number to be divisible by 2 three times and give us a whole result, without a remainder